quacksouls/lyf/doc/decide.md

 therefore be accessed as `s[1]`.

-How would you use the string index to count the number of times the character `i` appears in the string `"Mississippi"`?
+How would you use the string index to count the number of times the character `"i"` appears in the string `"Mississippi"`?
 You iterate over each character one at a time.
 If `k` is the current index, then the character at index `k` is `s[k]`.
 Compare `s[k]` with `"i"`.
-If the result of the comparison is `true`, then you know that `i` occurs at index `k`.
-Otherwise `i` does not occur at index `k`.
+If the result of the comparison is `true`, then you know that `"i"` occurs at index `k`.
+Otherwise `"i"` does not occur at index `k`.
 Increment the index `k`, move on to the next character, and perform the comparison.
 Repeat the above process until you have considered all characters of the string.
 How do you know when to end the process?
 The maximum index of the string is the value of `length` minus 1.
 Use this fact as your loop condition.
-Here is a program that counts the number of times the character `i` appears in the above string.
+Here is a program that counts the number of times the character `"i"` appears in the above string.

 ```js